newsnowlabs/runcvm/README.md

 The `runcvm-ctr-qemu` script:
 - Prepares disk backing files as specified by `--env=RUNCVM_DISKS=<disks>`
+- Prepares network configuration as saved from the container (modifying the MAC address of each container interface)
 - Launches [QEMU](https://www.qemu.org/) with the required kernel, network interfaces, disks, display, and with a root filesystem mounted via virtiofs from the container and with `runcvm-vm-init` as the VM's init process.

 The `runcvm-vm-init` process: